ZyperLLC/DolphinDashBackend/Readme.md

-# 🎰 Betting App API
+# 🎰 Zyper Dolphin Dash API

-This is a backend REST API built with **Node.js**, **Express**, and **MongoDB** for a Zyper Dolphin Dash betting platform.
+This is a backend REST API built with **Node.js**, **Express**, and **MongoDB** for Zyper Dolphin Dash.
 It handles user registrations, token/credit deposits, placing bets, ending betting rounds, staking NFTs, and inviting friends.

 ---